Interactive walkthrough — sample data

 Whether returns continue over the next 3–5 days, and whether exploration expands into implementation themes.

-Do we have clear explanations of our approach?
-Is there enough context around value?
+Do we have clear explanations of our implementation approach?
+Is there enough context around onboarding?

 • · Pricing and onboarding themes saw the largest depth increase